Comprehensive Review Real Customer Analysis

 Design and Build Quality

-The Upper The standard New Balance 480 uses a combination of leather and synthetic materials.
-Now, don't let "synthetic" immediately scare you off—it helps the shoe keep its shape.
-However, you should know that independent analysis suggests that while some overlays are genuine suede or leather, large sections like the white panels and collars on many colorways are likely synthetic.
-It features the classic "N" logo, perforated toe box for that authentic gym-class look, and a "Flextended saddle" which is just fancy talk for a design that helps lock your foot in.
+The Upper The standard New Balance 480 uses a mix of leather and synthetic materials.
+Don’t panic at “synthetic” right away; it helps the shoe keep its shape.
+Still, independent analysis suggests that while some overlays are genuine suede or leather, bigger sections like the white panels and collars on many colorways are likely synthetic.
+You still get the classic "N" logo, a perforated toe box for that gym-class look, and a "Flextended saddle" (basically a design element meant to help lock the foot down).

 The Midsole & Outsole This is where the magic happens—or doesn't, depending on what you buy.
 The standard lifestyle version uses a basic rubber cupsole with an EVA wedge/insert for cushioning.
 It's stable and resistant.
 The outsole is a durable rubber compound with a modified tread pattern that generally grips well.
 Crucial Note: If you buy the Numeric 480 (the skate version), you are getting a totally different engine under the hood.
 The Numeric version packs FuelCell foam and ABZORB tech.
 The standard version discussed here is simpler—think old-school rubber and foam.